Home

 For further information, see chapter 61, Florida Statutes, and the instructions for the petition and/or answer that were filed in this case.

 The Twelfth Judicial Circuit has an excellent on-line page about Florida Parenting Plans.
-We highly recommend it.
+Highly recommended.

 At a minimum, the share Parenting Plan must describe in adequate detail: